RyanStan/ConiferOS/README.md

 However, at that point, we can only read the kernel memory, not write it.
 I would like to see how the Linux Kernel handles this small transition gap, from kernel code having swapped the current page tables, to when the user process actually begins executing.

+### Userland to Kernel Communication (int 0x80)
+The interrupt 0x80 is used to communicate with the kernel from userland.
+The userland program will issue a command value into the eax register, and push arguments onto the stack.
+Given the command value, the kernel will know which operation system call) to perform.

+The ISR that handles 0x80 is `isr80h_wrapper`, which is defined in [idt.asm](src/idt/idt.asm).
+The wrapper saves the state of the user program's general purpose registers, and then calls `isr80h_handler`.
+The definition for this function is in [idt.h](src/idt/idt.h).
+This function finishes converting the processor into kernel mode by loading the kernel page tables into memory, and then dispatches the appropriate system call, given the command id that was passed to the eax register from the userland program.

+An interface for kernel code to register systems calls, or kernel commands, is provided by `isr80h_register_command`, which is declared in [idt.h](src/idt/idt.h.
+Right now, the only point at which I register system calls is `isr80h_register_commands` in [isr80h.h](src/isr80h/isr80h.h).

 ### Build
 TODO: add section on linker script